namasayajeremy/jeremy-cadit/README.md

 ## Developer guide

 To setup for development, run "npm install", then go to app folder by running "cd app" and do another "npm install".
-Once it's finished installing the node modules, run "npm run electron:build" to serve the app.
+Once it's finished installing the node modules, run "npm run electron:local" to serve the app.

 ## Code Explanation